lostadi/Ostadix-lang/README.md

 > **Every expression carries its own interpreter as part of its syntax.**

-O-lang, short for **Ouroboros language**, is a meta-language built on one radical idea: the language an expression is written in is a structural part of the expression itself, not a file extension, not a global mode switch, not a pragma.
+Olang, short for **Ouroboros language**, is a meta-language built on one radical idea: the language an expression is written in is a structural part of the expression itself, not a file extension, not a global mode switch, not a pragma.
 You write the language name directly around the code, and the runtime dispatches to that language's